How to Be an Atheist: Why Many Skeptics Aren't Skeptical Enough (with commentary)

 If morality is subjective, doesn't that mean there are negative ramifications?

-Stokes isn't really asking this, he states it as a point of fact rather than a question, but I'll give him the benefit of the doubt and treat it as a question.
+Stokes isn't really asking this as a question, but rather stating it as a point of fact, but I'll give him the benefit of the doubt and treat it as a question.
 Let's assume that morality is subjective, what does that mean for society?
 Absolutely nothing.
 Jews, Christians, and Muslims are all convinced that their religion is objective, but that hasn't stopped them from spending the last 1,500 years murdering each other for control of a small scrap of desert.
 The vast majority of people live their lives without knowing even the most basic concepts in the field of ethics, let alone how to differentiate between subjective and objective moral systems, and yet, they're still able to be productive members of society.
 While I certainly think that a good dose of ethics education would be beneficial, it is by no means necessary.

 Atheists may argue that the solidarity of humanity is an objective moral basis, but the real question is, "Says who?"